-BECAUSE THEY LIVE AN AVERAGE OF 4 YEARS LONGER THAN MEN.
+BECAUSE WOMEN LIVE AN AVERAGE OF 4 YEARS LONGER THAN MEN.

 Today, women live longer than men everywhere in the world.
 According to a 2018 World Health Statistics report by the World Health Organisation (WHO), Singaporean women can expect to live up to 85 years.
 That’s four years longer than the average male lifespan of 80.8 years!